Published in "The National Psychologist", Sept/Oct 2018, v. 27, No. 5

 Patients come to us with invisible problems: I am anxious.
 I am sad.
 I am lonely.
 We theorize about why we subjectively suffer and how to feel better.
 Invisible subjectivity is our domain.
 We believe in the unseen.

 What, then, is this unseen realm that interests us so?
 What can we say about the invisible water in which we swim?

 First, we see that we all dwell within an ongoing stream of consciousness.
-Experience is all we have.
 To be alive is to experience an endless flow of sense input, thought and emotion.
 This flow varies in rhythm, tone and intensity from moment to moment.
-Dynamic and ever-shifting.
+It is dynamic and ever shifting.
 Like fire.
 Like music.

 Second, we see that we are ceaselessly operating within meaning structures.
-We live within a rich gestalt of roles, beliefs and stories.
-Therapist, patient, parent and friend, for example, are roles that exist only in our minds.
-Invisible beliefs guide our choices, behavior and emotions.
-Memories are intangible stories that influence our beliefs and identity.
-Subjectivity is ripe with meaning that emanates from (and among) us.
+We live within a rich gestalt of intangible roles, beliefs and stories.
+The roles of therapist and patient, for example, exist only in our minds.
+Invisible beliefs guide our choices.
+Invisible memories influence our affect and identity.
+Subjectivity is ripe with meaning that emanates from a vast collective meaning structure (culture).

-It is important to name this autonomous field within which we reside.
-Naming is the first step in having a relationship.
-And having a relationship to ones soul is vital.
-It is vital because being in harmony with ones soul is the essence of well-being.
+It is important to name this meaning field because naming is the first step in having a relationship.
+And ones relationship to the soul matters because being in harmony with ones soul is the essence of well-being.

 Consider examples of being in disharmony with ones soul: I have thoughts I do not want.
-I have nightmares I do not want.
-I have loneliness I do not want.
-I have anger I do not want.
-I have relationships I do not want.
+Nightmares I do not want.
+Loneliness I do not want.
+Anger I do not want.
+Relationships I do not want.

 Suggested Reading: James Hillman’s Re-Visioning Psychology (1975) and Carl Jung’s “The Structure of the Psyche” in The Portable Jung (1971).